qvest-digital/loginsrv/README.md

 ### POST /login

-Perfoms the login and returns the JWT.
-Depending on the content-type, and parameters a classical JSON-Rest or a redirect can be performed.
+Performs the login and returns the JWT.
+Depending on the content-type and parameters, a classical JSON-Rest or a redirect can be performed.

 #### Runtime Parameters